| The Gods of

 the people of Heliopolis worshipped lions in the temple

+of Helios.
 It has already been mentioned that Shu was the

 sky-bearer par excellence, and we may note in